 - On iPad Pro 11-inch or iPad Pro 12.9-inch, press and quickly release the Volume Up button.
 Press and quickly release the Volume Down button.
 Then press and hold the Power button until the device restarts.

 5. Disable VPN

 One of the most common reasons that seem to cause WiFi issues is VPN.
-If you have enabled via the Settings app or a VPN app, then try to disable VPN to see if it resolves the issue.
+If you have enabled it via the Settings app or a VPN app, then try to disable VPN to see if it resolves the issue.
 You can disable VPN via the Settings app and navigate to the VPN settings to disable the Status toggle from Connected to Not Connected.
-If you are not able to disable it then launch the VPN app to disable VPN temporarily to figure out if it resolves the WiFi problem on your iPhone or iPad.
+If you are not able to disable it, then launch the VPN app to disable VPN temporarily to figure out if it resolves the WiFi problem on your iPhone or iPad.

 6. Forget Wi-Fi Network and Rejoin

-If you’re not able to connect to a Wi-Fi Network and being prompted that the password you’ve entered is incorrect despite entering the correct password, then try to forget the Wi-Fi network, and join the network again.
+If you’re not able to connect to a Wi-Fi Network and being prompted that the password you’ve entered is incorrect despite entering the correct password, then try to forget the Wi-Fi network and join the network again.

 To forget the Wi-Fi network, tap on the Wi-Fi network from the list under Settings > Wi-Fi.
 Then tap on Forget This Network.
 You will be prompted with a popup message asking you if you want to forget Wi-Fi Network.
 Tap Forget to forget the network.

 Now go back to Settings > Wi-Fi, select the network again, enter the password, and join the network again to see if it helps.

 Most networking-related issues I’ve experienced have been fixed after resetting network settings.
 Resetting these settings flushes caches and clears DHCP settings and other networking-related info.
 To reset network settings, open the Settings app and navigate to Settings > General > Reset and tap on Reset Network Settings.